mestu118/capstoneWikimedia/README.md

 # Folders
 1. ContentTranslation

-...Notebook to obtain transformation using Content Translations
+⋅⋅⋅Notebook to obtain transformation using Content Translations

 2. FasText

-...Simple file example to obtain fastext vectors
+⋅⋅⋅Simple file example to obtain fastext vectors

 3. HandlingData

-...Handling large JSON files and submitting Spark jobs to obtain sentences for each language
+⋅⋅⋅Handling large JSON files and submitting Spark jobs to obtain sentences for each language

 4. Training_Description

-...Notebook to obtain transformation using Descriptions
+⋅⋅⋅Notebook to obtain transformation using Descriptions

 5. TutorialAlignments

-...Tutorials on obtaining transformations
+⋅⋅⋅Tutorials on obtaining transformations

 6. WikiData Sitelinks

-...Notebook to obtain transformation using Sitelinks
+⋅⋅⋅Notebook to obtain transformation using Sitelinks

 7. jupyter_capstone.s

-...Script used to submit prince jobs and have jupyter notebook running on prince
+⋅⋅⋅Script used to submit prince jobs and have jupyter notebook running on prince